gratipay/gratipay.com/www/about/policies/terms-of-service.md

 1. Gratipay's Service Providers

-  1. Gratipay uses Pound Payments Inc., DBA Balanced ("Balanced") as a third party service provider for payment services (e.g. card acceptance, merchant settlement, and related services).
-By making use of some or all of these payment services on Gratipay you agree to be bound by Balanced's [terms and conditions](https://www.balancedpayments.com/terms) and [privacy policy](https://www.balancedpayments.com/privacy), and hereby consent and authorize us to delegate the authorizations and share the information you provide to us with Balanced to the extent required to provide the payment services to you.
-Balanced may also be contacted directly for payments support either by email at support@balancedpayments.com or by phone at +1 (888) 744-2622.
+  1. Gratipay uses Pound Payments Inc., Braintree Payments as a third party service provider for payment services (e.g. card acceptance, merchant settlement, and related services).
+By making use of some or all of these payment services on Gratipay you agree to be bound by Braintree's [Braintree Payment Services Agreement](https://www.braintreepayments.com/legal/payment-services-agreement) and [privacy policy](https://www.paypal.com/us/webapps/mpp/ua/privacy-full), and hereby consent and authorize us to delegate the authorizations and share the information you provide to us with Braintree to the extent required to provide the payment services to you.
+Braintree may also be contacted directly for payments support either by email at support@braintreepayments.com or by phone at +1 (877) 434-2894.

 1. Nonprofits and Charities using Gratipay